lqc/thinkcspy/source/lists.rst

         each element identified by an index.

     side effect
-        A change in the state of a program made by calling a function that is not a result of reading the return value from the function.
+        A change in the state of a program made by calling a function.
 Side effects can only be produced by modifiers.

     step size